 For more information about cooking artichokes check out my friend Julia from Savory Tooth’s post.

-Low Carb Meat Stuffed Aritchokes
+Meat Stuffed Aritchokes Recipe (keto, high protein)

-These meat stuffed artichokes are a delicious low carb dinner.
+These meat stuffed artichokes are a delicious low carb keto dinner.
 The meat stuffing has mediterranean flavors of cinnamon and lemon with crunchy pine nuts.
 Enjoy artichokes in season with this easy dinner.

 Ingredients

-- 2 artichokes, cut in half
+- 2 large artichokes, cut in half and cleaned

-- ½ lb ground beef
+- ½ pound ground beef (80% fat preferrable)

 - 1 tablespoon olive oil